The courcy property has 393 claims covering an area of 199.3 km², located less than 100 km west of Fermont, Quebec.

 2017 work program

-More than 16 new mineralized (pyrrhotite-pyrite-chalcopyrite-rich) zones totalizing > 2,000m2 were stripped of the overburden, mapped and sampled (grab and channel samples).
+- Discovery of new potential Au-rich zones.
+More than 16 new mineralized (pyrrhotite-pyrite-chalcopyrite-rich) zones totalizing > 2,000m2 were stripped of the overburden, mapped and sampled (grab and channel samples);

 Stelmine also reinterpreted previous airborne and ground-based geophysical surveys (i.e. Mag, VTEM, TDEM, Max-Min).
 Rock samples were sent to IOS Services Géoscientifiques for thin section examination and rock samples were forwarded to ALS Chemex for whole rock and trace element analyses.

-New geophysics maps drawn through the re-processing and interpretation of the past data filed by SOQUEM show a clear distinction in apparent resistivity, whereas the Soulard Formation containing the Au-mineralized BIFs is characterized by very low apparent resistivity relative to the Courcy Formation and plutonic rocks.
+The geophysic map drawn through the re-processing and interpretation of the past data filed by SOQUEM show a clear distinction in apparent resistivity, whereas the Soulard Formation containing the Au-mineralized BIFs is characterized by very low apparent resistivity relative to the Courcy Formation and plutonic rocks.
 This testifies of the sedimentary mature of the Soulard Formation.
-2D first derivative and 3D inversion magnetic contour maps show strong positive anomalies for magnetic-rich ultramafic sills/dykes and moderate to weak anomalies for pyrrhotite-rich BIFs (Figures 4 and 5).
-However, the latter show strong conductivities and the calculated Tau (dB/dt) values from the VTEM survey display relatively high thickness of sulphide-bearing rocks, mostly associated to BIFs, not only west of Lake Couteau, but to the less investigated northeast and southwest regions, opening new possibilities for exploration (Figure 6).
+The latter show strong conductivities and the calculated Tau (dB/dt) values from the VTEM survey display relatively high thickness of sulphide-bearing rocks, mostly associated to BIFs, not only west of Lake Couteau, but to the less investigated northeast and southwest regions, opening new possibilities for exploration (Figure 6).

 Stelmine implemented a strict QA/QC protocol in processing all rock samples collected from the Courcy property.
-The protocol included the insertion and monitoring of appropriate reference materials, in this case high concentration (MA-C2) and low concentration (GTS-2A) certified gold standards, blanks and duplicates, to validate the accuracy and precision of the assay results.
-All rock samples collected were put in sturdy plastic bags, tagged and sealed in the field under the supervision of professional geologists.
+The protocol included the insertion and monitoring of appropriate reference materials, in this case high concentration (OREAS-210) and low concentration (OREAS-252) certified gold standards, blanks and duplicates, to validate the accuracy and precision of the assay results.
+All collected rock samples were put in sturdy plastic bags, tagged and sealed in the field under the supervision of professional geologists.
 The sample bags were then put in rice pouches and kept securely in a field tent before being sent by floatplane to the city of Wabush.
-Transport to the ALS laboratory in Val d’Or from Wabush was made by truck from reliable transport companies.
-Gold was analyzed by fire assay method (Au-AA25 package) and other elements including Ag, Cu, Zn, Pb, As and S were determined by ICP-AES after powder sample dissolution in Aqua-Regia (package ME-ICP41).
+Transport to Actlabs laboratories in Ancaster, Ontario was made by truck from reliable transport companies.
+Gold was analyzed by fire assay method (Au-FA_ICP)

 The technical contents of this release were approved by Michel Boily, PhD, geo; a Qualified Person (QP) as defined by National Instrument 43-101.